vsoch/singularity-web/README.md

 The [nginx-expfactory](nginx-expfactory) example takes a [software that I published in graduate school](http://journal.frontiersin.org/article/10.3389/fpsyg.2016.00610/full) and shows an example of how to wrap a bunch of dependencies in a container, and then allow the user to use it like a function with input arguments.

 ### nginx-jupyter
 I use ipython notebook / jupyter notebook sometimes, and I thought it would be nice to have an image that could easily bring up a server, either for files in the container or a folder mapped from the outside.

-** under development **
+Behold, [nginx-jupyter](nginx-jupyter)

 ## How do I share them?
 You have a few options!